 Have a friend with a similar SAT score?
 Ask Joan about 2-student sessions at a special rate.
 Students should be within 50 points of each other to keep sessions focused and productive for both.

 This is always the first step.
-Before anything else, Joan wants to learn about your teen -- their current score, their target score, their test date, and what has and has not worked so far.
+Before anything else, Joan wants to learn about your student: their current score, their target score, their test date, and what has and has not worked so far.
 From there she will build a custom plan together with you.
 No pressure, no commitment.

 Joan genuinely enjoys these calls.
 She loves hearing about where a student is and figuring out the best path forward.
-Pick a time that works for your family and she will confirm within 1 business day.
+Pick a time that works for your family.

 Inquire Now"My son went from a 1050 score to a 1200 in approximately 4 months.
 By increasing his score to above 1160 he was able to qualify for the WUE scholarship at the University of Nevada, Reno.
 His GPA was not high enough by itself but the SAT score automatically qualified him.
 This resulted in $44,000 in tuition savings over the next 4 years.
 We could not be more pleased."